 - Transfer of property in goods

-- Sale of Goods, including outline of Sale of Goods Act and the Australian Consumer Law provisions affecting sales of goods
+- Sale of Goods, including an outline of Sale of Goods Act

 This course is only available to students enrolled in the Bachelor of Laws and associated combined degree programs or Bachelor of Laws (Honours) and associated combined degree programs.

 Legal System and Method (LAWS1001A, LAWS1001B,) Torts (LAWS1003A, LAWS1003B), Criminal Law (LAWS2004A, LAWS2004B) Contracts (LAWS3004A, LAWS3004B), and Company Law (LAWS4005)

 In Term Test: Mid Semester In-class test